- This event has passed.

 - Experience the joy of helping young children feel their connection with humanity and learn the value of social relationships

-There will be time to get your questions answered after Dr. Wittmer’s presentation.
-Infant and toddler, and PreK teachers, mentors, and consultants are invited to attend this edWebinar.
+Infant and toddler, and PreK teachers, mentors, and consultants will benefit from watching this recorded edWebinar.

 About the Presenter